PhilippSchweizer/Seminar-Theorien-der-Rationalit-t/exzerpt-cohen1981.md

 ## I.4.
 The derivation of an account of human competence in deductive or probabilistic reasoning.
 (321--323)
 1. Absatz

+> "and the logician's datum is the validity or invalidity of a particular inference, not the intuition that assures us of it.
+So enquiry into the norms of everyday reasoning no more aims at a theory *about* intuitions than physics or chemistry aims at a theory *about* observations.
+Epistemology does not dominate ontology here."

 2. Absatz
 3. Absatz
 4. Absatz "no ideal conditions"